SimHoZebs/personal-site/content/blogs/My Experience as a SDE Intern at AWS.md

 ![](../../public/blogs/lake-serene-hike.png)
 hiking with interns (Lake Serene)

 Being in such a massive organization, it was impossible to find people who *didn't* share a similar interest.
 I was into Chess at the time, and of course, there is a group for that.
-There were people who maintained wikis and unofficial tools to improve the experience of using it within AWS.
+There were Neovim users who maintained wikis and unofficial tools to improve the experience of using it within AWS.
 There was also the largest Korean community I've been a part of since moving to the US three years ago.
 I still find it challenging to actually form deep connections with people over the internet, but already being part of the community has lowered the barrier to communication.
 I can see myself being more active in these communities if I were to return.

 ## The Company